 Is the Bible self-contradictory?

-An example of a biblical contradiction is Mark 15:25 where Jesus is crucified on the third hour, whereas John 19: 14-15 has Jesus still standing before Pilot in the sixth hour.
+An example of a biblical contradiction is Mark 15:25 where Jesus is crucified on the third hour, whereas John 19: 14-15 has Jesus still standing before Pilate in the sixth hour.
 Mark is using Jewish time reckoning – dawn to sundown – placing the crucifixion at around 9am.
-John if using Roman time reckoning – midnight to midday – places Jesus before Pilot at 6am.
+John, if using Roman time reckoning – midnight to midday – places Jesus before Pilate at 6am.
 John appears to use Roman time reckoning throughout his gospel.

 Is the Bible sententious?